nttcom/OsecT/osect_sensor/README_en.md

 ### 3.4.
 Client Certificate Configuration

-Store the client certificate provided by NTT Com to the path below (ne need to change the file name).
+Store the client certificate provided by NTT Com to the path below (not need to change the file name).

 ```bash
 $ ~/osect_sensor/keys/client.pem